rangaomkaram/Face-Dectection-using-Cpp/README.md

 # Face-Dectection-using-Cpp
+Face detection with C++ progamming with Qtcreator
+# install opencv  C++ library using Cmake tool to work with project.
-Face detection with C++ progamming with Qtcreator we use the Haar classifier in a cascade to detect faces in an image
+ we use the Haar classifier in a cascade to detect faces in an image
  ----------------------